LambSarah/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  Closure is a function within a function.
+It can only be used inside another function, and is usually returned.

-2. Study the following code, then answer the questions below.
+2;.
+Study the following code, then answer the questions below.

 ```js
 function personalDice(name){